Arjun491/Ticket_Tracker_System_Macro/README.md

 ## 2. Main feature of Ticket Management tool is:

- - Perform CRUD- CREAT READ, UPDATE AND DELETE operation on database
+ - Perform CRUD- CREAT READ, UPDATE AND DELETE operation on database  📝
- - Perform data validation
+ - Perform data validation 🎌
+ - - Show custom icons and calendar window 📅
- - Display recorded data in charts and graphs.
+ - Display recorded data in charts and graphs. 📊

-## 3. Create a new record:
+## 3. Create a new record: 🗒️

 - Creating/Insert new record :octocat: